microsoft/industry/foundations/teams/solutions/tfw/README.md

 ## Design Recommendations

 - Microsoft has published [Teams for Frontline Workers solutions success kit](https://github.com/TeamsFLW/Teams-FLW-Solutions-Success-Kit) which has assets to help any frontline digital enablement project end-to-end.
-It covers end to end journey implementing Teams for Frontline Workers (TFW) and the approach is aligned to delivering a valuable solution for frontline workers.
+It covers end-to-end journey implementing Teams for Frontline Workers (TFW) and the approach is aligned to delivering a valuable solution for frontline workers.

 - We recommend that your deployment plan must include:
   - Understanding of Teams architecture